IKEA

 The White Foil Surface Is a Known Weak Point

 Multiple IKEA reviewers report the unit arriving with chips, scuffs, or dark grey scum-like surface markings developing over the first weeks of ownership.
-The foil-over-particleboard construction is sensitive to moisture, friction, and hard contact in a way solid wood and lacquered MDF dressers are not.
+The foil-over-particleboard construction is sensitive to moisture, friction, and hard contact in a way solid wood and lacquered MDF (medium-density fiberboard, an engineered wood board) dressers are not.
 A r/IKEA thread documents the same surface-marking phenomenon across multiple NORDLI, BESTÅ, and PAX pieces in a single household.
 IKEA's care instruction is to wipe with a damp cloth and a mild cleaner only, then dry immediately.
 Anything more aggressive lifts the foil edge.

 This is the structural case against the NORDLI's price point.
 At $349 you are paying for a refined silhouette on top of an entry-level material stack.
 If finish durability is a five-year-plus consideration, this is not the dresser that gets you there.
 If you treat it as a three-to-five-year piece in a guest room, kid's room, or transitional apartment setup, the math works.